antarpreet11/Emergency-response-path/README.md

 - In order to have a worst case time complexity of **O(|E|log(|V|))** where E is the number of edges and V is the number of vertices (assuming the graph is connected), a **MinHeap** class was created.

 # Testing :
 Extensive testing was done using **large** custom generated input files consisting of over 5000 lines.
 Memory leaks were tested using **Valgrind**.
+This was tested for a graph accommodating a maximum of of 500,000 vertices.